compose-spec/compose-spec/build.md

 ## Definitions

 Only a subset of Compose file services can be defined under a `build` subsection, others may make use of the `image` attribute.
-When a `build` subsection is present for a service, it Compose ignores the `image` attribute for the corresponding service, as Compose can build an image from source.
+When a `build` subsection is present for a service, Compose ignores the `image` attribute for the corresponding service, as Compose can build an image from source.

 `build` can be either specified as a single string defining a context path, or as a detailed build definition.